-ASCO's patient information website -- Cancer.Net (www.cancer.net ) -- provides timely, oncologist-approved information to help patients and families make informed health care decisions.
-All content is subject to a formal peer-review process by the Cancer.Net Editorial Board , composed of more than 150 medical, surgical, radiation, and pediatric oncologists, physician assistants, oncology nurses, social workers, and patient advocates.
+ASCO's patient information website -- Cancer.Net (www.cancer.net) -- provides timely, oncologist-approved information to help patients and families make informed health care decisions.
+All content is subject to a formal peer-review process by the Cancer.Net Editorial Board, composed of more than 150 medical, surgical, radiation, and pediatric oncologists, physician assistants, oncology nurses, social workers, and patient advocates.
 In addition, ASCO editorial staff reviews the content for easy readability.
 Cancer.Net content is reviewed on an annual basis or as needed.
+Tell us what you think at email@example.com.

 |||We comply with the HONcode standard for trustworthy health information: verify here .|

 Highlights of the site are listed below and will help navigate you through many of the components that make Cancer.Net a unique and important cancer resource.
+After extensive testing, Cancer.Net updated its navigation framework in February 2014 to help visitors find the information they want faster.
+This site now has new navigation areas, with some articles and other content now categorized in different areas.
 Take time to browse the content and use what you learn as you talk about your cancer care with your family, doctor, and health care team.
+Keep an eye out for other changes coming to Cancer.Net soon!

-Cancer Types - A comprehensive guide to more than 120 types of cancer and cancer-related syndromes, including disease-specific treatment and side effects information.
+Types of Cancer - A comprehensive guide to more than 120 types of cancer and cancer-related syndromes, including disease-specific treatment and side effects information.
 There is also information in Spanish about the most common cancer types affecting Hispanics/Latinos in the United States.

-All About Cancer - A basic overview of cancer including resources for those newly diagnosed, risk factors and prevention strategies, genetics, and information on clinical trials.
-This section also includes guidance on how to find an oncologist, feature articles covering timely topics for patients, descriptions of common tests and procedures, and medical illustrations.
+Navigating Cancer Care - A basic overview of cancer including resources for those newly diagnosed, risk factors and prevention strategies, genetics, and information on clinical trials.
+This section also includes guidance on how to manage care, the costs of cancer care, and topics specific to different age groups.

-Coping - Practical suggestions for dealing with the physical, emotional, and social effects of cancer, and resources on navigating relationships, caregiving, end-of-life care, and grief and bereavement
+Coping and Emotions - Practical suggestions for dealing with the emotional effects of cancer, and resources on navigating relationships, caregiving, and grief and bereavement.

 Survivorship - Information about healthy living beyond cancer, including tracking your medical history using ASCO's Cancer Treatment Summaries and Survivorship Care Plans.
-Also includes information on rehabilitation, coping with the fear of recurrence, and late effects of treatment.
+Also includes information on rehabilitation and the late effects of treatment, as well as a section highlighting survivor artwork.

 Cancer.Net En Español - Content for Cancer.Net visitors who speak Spanish, including translations of What to Know: ASCO's Guidelines, information on managing side effects, an introduction to clinical trials, and information on the most common cancer types in Hispanics/Latinos in the United States